STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2017/seminar4/sm_4_differential_expression_analysis.md

 ### Import data

 First we import the dataset.
-With most gene expression datasets, there will be two components and generally come in two different files.
+With most gene expression datasets, there will be two components that generally come in two different files.

 The first is the **expression matrix**, containing the sample IDs and their corresponding gene expression profiles.
 Essentially, each column is a different sample (a tissue, under some treatment, during some developmental stage, etc) and each row is a gene (or a probe).
 The expression values for all of the genes in a single column collectively constitute the gene expression profile of the sample represented by that column.